 Installation of regedit complete.

-After the package has been installed, the corresponding record will appear in the list of the installed Windows programs (Programs and Features).
+After applying the compatibility fix, the corresponding entry will appear in the list of installed Windows apps.

 To remove the compatibility fix, run the command:

 So, we looked at how to disable UAC for a specific program without completely disabling User Account Control.
-This will allow you to run Windows programs under non-admin without a UAC prompt and without entering an administrator password.
+This will allow you to run Windows programs under a non-admin account without a UAC elevation prompt or entering administrator credentials.

 40 comments